 – Import of Western theological disputes in cultural and intellectual contexts where these debates are irrelevant or without roots.
 Manastireanu provides two examples of such “theological imports’: the so-called “Lordship salvation” dispute and the dispute on inerrancy.
 This, argues Manastireanu, “may satisfy and reassure some donors, but it will surely not help Evangelicals in Romania very much in the long run.”
 (1998)

 – Christian vocations and salaries.
 Neo Protestant denominations share a dualistic approach to life, with a strong emphasis on the full-time Christian ministry as the highest possible calling.
-This leads to the fact that many talented young people leave their promising careers in secular life (politics, business, art) in order to become pastors and evangelists.
-They are well paid according to Romanian standards, but their salaries come from donations originating mainly in the US.
+This leads to the fact that many talented young people leave their promising careers in secular life (politics, business, art) to become pastors and evangelists.
+According to Romanian standards, they are well-paid, but their salaries come from donations originating mainly in the US.
 “What will happen with the national workers when the Western support ceases? … It’s a true manifestation of “free market” capitalism.”
-(Manastireanu, 1998)
+(1998)

-– Cultural alienation of Protestant cults from the local religious and spiritual environment.
-Most of the Protestant worship, music, theology and liturgy are imported products with no effort to accommodate them to the local cultural context.
+– Cultural alienation of Protestant denominations from the local religious and spiritual environment.
+Most Protestant worship, music, theology, and liturgy are imported products with little or no effort to accommodate them to the local cultural context.

-However, immigration also has another story to tell.
-A story about Moldovan Baptist communities established in America that send money back to Moldova to help local churches, sponsor missionary trips to Africa or Asia and themselves serve as missionaries across the globe.
+Immigration points at another phenomenon.
+Moldovan Baptist communities established in America do not stop to think about their homeland.
+They send finances back to Moldova to help churches.
+They look even beyond by sponsoring mission trips to Africa and Asia.
+Some choose to serve as missionaries across the globe.

-In this sense, Moldovan Baptists are global citizens, both shaping and being shaped by globalization processes.
+In this sense, Moldovan Baptists are global citizens, both shaping and being shaped by the process of globalization.

 “About the Southern Baptist Convention.” http://sbc.net/aboutus/default.asp (Accessed December 4, 2010).